Types

 @multi = "multi\nline\ntext"

-Multiline line text is also supported, however:
+Multiline text is also supported, however:

 @multi = "multi